Totest Aleng “ Learning House”

 Photography: Michael Elkan Architectural Photography

-On September 30th the City of Surrey commemorated National Truth and Reconciliation Day by announcing a new Indigenous Carving Centre in Elgin Park.
-The O4A team is honoured to have contributed to this project which was conceived as a place to showcase the traditions of the Semiahmoo First Nation who have thrived in this area for millennia.
-At the Carving Centre, Semiahmoo history, knowledge and stories are communicated for everyone to appreciate through the mediums of art and carving.
+On September 30th, the City of Surrey marked National Truth and Reconciliation Day with the announcement of a new Indigenous Carving Centre at Elgin Park.
+O4A is honored to have contributed to this meaningful project, which was envisioned as a space to celebrate and showcase the traditions of the Semiahmoo First Nation—who have thrived in this area for millennia.
+At the Carving Centre, the rich history, knowledge, and stories of the Semiahmoo people are communicated through the mediums of art and carving, creating an inclusive space for all to appreciate.